 Detect Unauthorized Credit Card Charges Early

 Unauthorized credit card charges are any type of charge to your credit card account that you didn’t give permission for.
 Often, unauthorized charges result from credit card theft.
 Sometimes, unauthorized charges result from clerical error or computer glitch.
 Either way, it’s your responsibility to find and report these charges as quickly as possible.
-Before reporting charges, make sure the chargers weren't made by a joint account holder or authorized user.
+Before reporting charges, make sure the chargers weren't made by a joint account holder or authorized user on your account.

 In one particular type of credit card scam, thieves make a small charge to your account, e.g. $1, and then follow up with a much larger charge.
 The small charge is typically just a test to see if the account is active and that the larger charge will go through.
 It’s important to report even the smallest unauthorized charges.

 Many unauthorized credit card charges go unnoticed for several months because cardholders don’t thoroughly review their credit card statements.
-Early detection is crucial when it comes to unauthorized credit card charges.
-You could be liable for the charges if too much time passes from when the charge is made to when you report it.
+Early detection is crucial when it comes to correcting unauthorized credit card charges.
+You could be liable for the charges if too much time passes from the time the charge is made to the time you report it.
 Specifically, the Fair Credit Billing Act says that you should report unauthorized charges and other credit card billing errors to your credit card issuer within 60 days that the statement containing the error was mailed.

 For example, if an unauthorized charge was made on February 15 and your statement was mailed on March 1, you have until April 30 to dispute the charge in writing.
 The credit card issuer isn’t legally required to handle your dispute favorably if you report after that time.